 Dublin Castle, the seat of British administration from the 12th century to the 1920s, can be found on high ground west of Dame Street and Christ Church Cathedral, one of the city's finest historical buildings, is located at the end of Lord Edward Street.

 Temple Bar is an area on the south bank of the River Liffey in central Dublin.
 The Temple Bar district has a mixture of food, drink, shopping and music.
 It appeals to all ages, but is a hot spot for tourists.
 The narrow, cobble stoned streets gives it an original feeling within the heart of the city.
-Its central location also makes it easy to walk to from Dublin's Centre.
+Its central location also makes it easy to walk to from Dublin's Center.

 Hop on and off the open top bus tour around the city.
 Stops at all of the major tourist spots, and you can hop off and on as often as you like.
 The bus drivers are very funny too - a great way to get a feel for the layout of Dublin.